FastEndpoints/FastEndpoints/Src/Documentation/wiki/Swagger-Support.md

 ### swagger documentation

-the text descriptions for the endpoint and the different responses the endpoint returns can be specified with the `Summary()` method:
+summary & description text, the different responses the endpoint returns, as well as an example request object can be specified with the `Summary()` method:
 ```csharp
 public override void Configure()
 {